 McKnight has been active in the Trenton school system for over 30 years, first as a volunteer and now as a staff member.

 Keeping schools safe

 School security guards and custodial and maintenance workers keep our public schools safe, healthy places to learn.
-That's why NJEA and BEN-FM are highlighting the important work they do in two 60-second radio ads.
+That's why NJEA and BEN-FM teamed up to highlight the important work they do in two 60-second radio ads.

 This ad features Mark Eckert (left), a custodian at Tinc Road Elementary School in Mount Olive.
 This former Marine explains how thanks to their expertise in the building trades, custodial and maintenance workers save districts thousands of dollars a year.
 Mark is the vice-president of the Mount Olive Education Association.
-His ad runs through the month of January.
+His ad ran through the month of January, 2013.

-Another ad features Joe Galego (right), the head security guard at Thomas Edison Career Academy High School in Elizabeth.
+Another ad featured Joe Galego (right), the head security guard at Thomas Edison Career Academy High School in Elizabeth.
 Joe shares how security guards not only help their students feel secure, they help them mature into responsible young adults.
 Joe serves as vice-president of the Union County Education Association.
-His ad ran through the month of December.
+His ad ran through the month of December, 2012.

 Helping students succeed

 Anyone who has ever worked in a public school knows, the person who keeps things running smoothly is the school secretary.
 School secretaries work with all members of the school team, including parents, to ensure that everyone has what they need to help students succeed.
-That’s why NJEA and BEN-FM are highlighting Donna O’Malley, a school secretary in Tabernacle and vice-president of the Burlington County Education Association in a 60-second radio ad.
-The ad ran five times a week through the month of November.
+That’s why NJEA and BEN-FM highlighted Donna O’Malley, a school secretary in Tabernacle and vice-president of the Burlington County Education Association in a 60-second radio ad.
+The ad ran five times a week through the month of November, 2012.

 Starting the day off right